Goodnight Mister Tom: Plot

-Weeks after William's departure, Tom feels something is not right, as William has not written.
-Although he has never travelled far, he takes the train accompanied by Sammy into London and eventually finds Deptford and William's home.
-The house appears to be empty, but Sammy is agitated by something inside.
+Around three weeks after William's departure, Tom feels something is not right, as William has not written.
+He takes the train accompanied by Sammy into London and eventually finds Deptford and William's home.
+The house appears to be empty, but Sammy is attracted by something inside.
 Tom persuades a local policeman to break down the door.
 They find William chained to a pipe in the closet with the baby girl, who has died.
-William is malnourished and badly bruised as he had been locked there in the cupboard for days.
-William is hospitalised.
+William is malnourished and badly bruised as he had been locked there for some time, and needs to be hospitalised.
 Whilst there, he suffers horrific nightmares and is drugged to prevent his screams from disturbing other children's sleep.
+In the meantime, Tom learns more about William's home life, including the fact that his late father was an alcoholic who had been violent towards Mrs Beech until his death a few years earlier.

-Tom hears that William will be taken to a children's home.
-He kidnaps William from the hospital and takes him back to Little Weirwold.
+A psychiatrist called Mr Stelton visits the hospital with the intention of placing William in a children's home.
+Tom is not happy about this, and kidnaps William from the hospital and takes him back to Little Weirwold.

-William remains bedridden and traumatised by his ordeal.
+William remains bedridden for days afterwards and traumatised by his ordeal.
 He blames himself for the death of his sister, as he was not able to give her enough milk.
 Zach visits him daily.
 William grows stronger and visits his favourite teacher, Annie Hartridge.
 From Annie and Zach, William learns that he could not have fed a baby on his own and that a woman cannot conceive a child on her own.
-He realises his mother had sex with a man, although she had told him that it was a sin for unmarried men and women to consort.
+He realises his mother had sex outside marriage, despite telling him this was sinful.
 He no longer blames himself for his sister's death.

 The authorities arrive from London to tell William that his mother has committed suicide.
-They want to take him to a children's home, as he has no other relatives.
+They want to take him to a children's home, as they have been unable to trace any surviving relatives who could take him in.
 Tom intervenes and (after much persuasion) is allowed to adopt William.

-Tom, William, and Zach enjoy a holiday at the seaside village of Salmouth, where the landlady of their cottage mistakes William as Tom's son.
-Zach receives news that his father has been injured by German bombing.
+Tom, William, and Zach then enjoy a holiday at the seaside village of Salmouth, where the landlady of their cottage mistakes William as Tom's son.
+After they return home, Zach receives news that his father has been injured in a bombing on London.
 Zach hurries back to London by train.
-Not long after, Zach dies in The Blitz.
-William is grief-stricken.
+Not long after, they receive the news that Zach has died in an air raid.

 William heals through his friendship with another recluse, Geoffrey Sanderton, a young man who lost a leg during the war and who gives William private art lessons.
-After Geoffrey shares a photo of his own best friend, who is also dead, William begins to come to terms with Zach's death.
+After Geoffrey shares a photo of his own best friend, who also died in the war, William begins to come to terms with Zach's death.
 Using Zach's bike, William teaches himself to ride.
 He realises that Zach will always be a part of him.
 William also grows closer to Carrie as they bond over Zach's memories.